PhasecoreX/docker-red-discordbot/README.md

 - **Doesn't run as root**: You can specify exactly which user you want it to run as and create files as.
 - **Easy to set up**: Just one docker command and you will be running the bot.
 - **Always up-to-date**: Simply (re)starting the bot will always update itself to the latest PyPi release.
-- **Update notifications**: Integrates with [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) to notify you when there is a Red-Discordbot or Docker image update ready.
+- **Update notifications**: Integrates with [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) to notify you when there is a Red-DiscordBot or Docker image update ready.
+- **It's pretty small**: Image size has been reduced as much as possible, only including the bare minimum to run Red-DiscordBot.

 ## How To Run
 Just do this:
 ```
 docker run -v /local_folder_for_persistence:/data -e TOKEN=bot_token -e PREFIX=. phasecorex/red-discordbot
 ```
-- `-v /local_folder_for_persistence:/data`: Folder to persist Red-Discordbot data.
+- `-v /local_folder_for_persistence:/data`: Folder to persist Red-DiscordBot data.
 You could also use a named volume.
-- `-e TOKEN=bot_token`: The bot token you want Red-Discordbot to use.
+- `-e TOKEN=bot_token`: The bot token you want Red-DiscordBot to use.
-- `-e PREFIX=.`: The prefix you want Red-Discordbot to use.
+- `-e PREFIX=.`: The prefix you want Red-DiscordBot to use.

 Optional environment variables to make you life easier:
 - `-e TZ=America/Detroit`: Specify a timezone.
 By default, this is UTC.
-- `-e PUID=1000`: Specify the user Red-Discordbot will run as.
+- `-e PUID=1000`: Specify the user Red-DiscordBot will run as.
 All files it creates will be owned by this user on the host.
 By default, this is 1000.
 - `-e PGID=1000`: Can also be specified if you want a specific group.
 By default, this is whatever PUID is set to (which by default, is 1000).

 Once you like how it's working, add these:
 - `--name red-discordbot`: A nice name for the docker container, for easy management.
 - `-d`: Run container in the background.
 The name set above comes in handy for managing it.

-Red-Discordbot will start up with the specified token and prefix, and after updating, it will show the invite URL.
+Red-DiscordBot will start up with the specified token and prefix, and after updating, it will show the invite URL.
 Use this to add the bot to your server.

 Enjoy!